 TMJ Disorder can sometimes be a mysterious condition since determining the exact cause can be complicated.
 However, there are certain contributing factors that seem to aggravate the condition, the most common being stress.

-There are certain contributing factors that seem to aggravate the condition, the most common being stress.
+Certain contributing factors seem to aggravate the condition, the most common being stress.

-As a natural human response to stress, most of us tend to clench or grit the teeth when the level of intensity increases in our lives.
-Unfortunately, our bodies sometimes react to stress even without our knowledge or control.
-What’s more, the stress can come in all shapes or forms, from strong concentration at work to pushing the limits at the gym.
+As a natural human response to stress, most of us tend to clench or grit our teeth when the level of intensity increases in our lives.
+Unfortunately, our bodies sometimes react to anxiety without knowledge or control.
+What’s more, the tension can come in all shapes or forms, from strong concentration at work to pushing the limits at the gym.
 It can even be emotional in nature, as something that lingers in your mind even as you sleep.

-Since stress isn’t necessarily something that you can see or hold in your hand, you may not recognize how deeply it affects you until you are challenged by a worsening TMJ condition.
-The muscles of the face and jaw may begin to tighten, you may wake to find that you’ve been clenching or gritting your teeth all night, or you may be derailed by intense headaches.
+Since stress isn’t necessarily something that you can see or hold in your hand, you may not recognize how deeply it affects you until a worsening TMJ condition challenges you.
+The muscles of the face and jaw may begin to tighten.
+You may wake to find that you’ve been clenching or gritting your teeth all night, or intense headaches may derail you.
 Some patients might notice that they are experiencing more chipped teeth, broken fillings, and sensitivity.

 If you have questions or would like to schedule an appointment, please contact Dr. Larry Wolford’s office using our online contact form or call 214-828-9115.